Mostafa-At-GitHub/MyProjects-At-Udacity/Marketing Analytics Nanodegree/1st proj -  LinkedIn jobs skills Tableau dashboard insights/README.md

 - Congratulations for your work and project submitted.
 Insights where very well presented and displayed properly.
 You really did a great job.
 - Well done.
 - You have precisely described each of insight reported.
 Usually it comes to answer to good questions.
-You job made that happen.
+Your job made that happen.
 - Congratulations for the great job done.